G-Core/product-documentation/documentation/waap/api-discovery-and-protection/api-discovery.md

 3\.
 In the sidebar, click **API Discovery**.
 You can protect and manage APIs on the following pages:

 * **API Baseline**: Contains all API endpoints protected by WAAP.
-On this page you can add, edit, and view your APIs.
+On this page, you can add, edit, and view your APIs.

 * **Potential APIs**: Endpoints that have been auto-detected by the system and require verification.
 This is where you can reject or approve endpoints as valid APIs.